 Despite the existence of juvenile courts, many youth are still tried as adults.
-Pennsylvania has three ways that youth can be prosecuted as adults:
+Pennsylvania has several ways that youth can be prosecuted as adults:

-- Once an Adult, Always an Adult.
-Any child already found guilty in a criminal proceeding is not entitled to a have their case transferred back to juvenile court.
-42 Pa.
-Stat. and Cons.
+- Any child already found guilty in a criminal proceeding is not entitled to a have their case transferred back to juvenile court.
+42 Stat. and Cons.
 Stat.
-Ann. § 6322(a).
+Ann. § 6322(a) (2020).

 NJDC conducts statewide assessments of access to counsel and the quality of juvenile defense representation in delinquency proceedings around the country.
 These assessments provide a state with baseline information about the nature and efficacy of its juvenile indigent defense structures, highlight the strengths and weaknesses of the indigent juvenile defense system, and provide tailored recommendations that address each state’s distinctive characteristics to help decision-makers focus on key trouble spots and highlight best practices.
 The NJDC State Assessment Page provides more information about state assessments.